4-H Poster Contest

 • Three dimensional objects or materials which extend 1/8 inch or more above the surface of the poster may not be used.

-• 4-H Emblem should be used on the poster, do not place text or other images over or on top of it.
-The 4-H Emblem should not appear screened under words or graphics.
+• Your poster must have “4-H” and the 4-H Clover 🍀on the front of your poster.
+Do not place text or other images over or on top of it.
 No photo, drawing, symbol, word or other figure or object may be placed on or obscure the 4-H Emblem.
 The clover stem should turn to the right only and the clover should not be slanted.

 Here are a few special suggestions to make your poster a success.